 Insurers can unlock trapped value by combining blockchain with other technologies, too.
 Accenture has developed a blockchain-based proof of concept that leverages data from smart sensors to enable smart-vineyard insurance.

-The Institutes is well-known as an insurance education and certification body, and Accenture is honored to be part of its RiskBlock Alliance, a blockchain consortium for the risk management and insurance industry.
+The Institutes is well-known as an insurance education and certification body, and Accenture is honored to be part of its RiskStream Collaborative™, a blockchain consortium for the risk management and insurance industry that was formerly known as The Institutes RiskBlock Alliance.
 Accenture will be the lead framework architect, responsible for building a production-grade platform to develop and implement blockchain use cases.

-RiskBlock has identified over 40 blockchain use cases that address core digital capabilities, as well as innovation.
-For example, RiskBlock alliance is ready to implement and test products to streamline first notice of loss, proof of insurance and subrogation, as well as develop new products like parametric claims processes based on smart contracts.
+The RiskStream Collaborative has identified over 40 blockchain use cases that address core digital capabilities, as well as innovation.
+For example, the consortium is ready to implement and test products to streamline first notice of loss, proof of insurance and subrogation, as well as develop new products like parametric claims processes based on smart contracts.

-To discuss how Accenture can help you leverage blockchain to reimagine your business processes and fuel innovation, please get in touch.
+To discuss how Accenture can help you respond to the opportunities presented by DLT, please get in touch.

-To learn more, I recommend exploring these resources:
+To learn more, we recommend exploring these resources: